webplatform/docs-wpd/Example_Pages/HTML_Element/index.md

-'''This is a temporary page to pull together an example of what the ideal end state will be.
-It includes some content from MDN that is not compatible with the WPD license, and should be removed soon.'''
+'''This is a temporary page to pull together an example of what the ideal end state will be.'''

 ==Summary==
 A brief summary--a few sentences at most--that describes the element.
 Use the element name liberally to increase SEO.